Richmond celebrates National Indigenous People’s Day at the Gulf of Georgia Cannery with First Nations performances and cultural activities in June.

 Strengths of the Event

-A few things make the event at the Gulf of Georgia Cannery stand out.
-One is the venue.
-The Cannery is a great museum, and admission on the day of the National Indigenous Peoples Day celebration is free, so it’s an exceptional time to go.
-Between performances and presentations you can explore the historical attraction.
+One of the biggest strengths of the event has been the venue itself.
+The Gulf of Georgia Cannery is a fascinating museum, and free admission on National Indigenous Peoples Day has made it an especially good time to visit.
+Between performances, visitors have been able to explore the exhibits at their own pace.
 (Note: Admission is also free on other days of the year for youth ages 17 and younger.)

 Event Video